 Are you a Columbia College Chicago staff or faculty member interested in become a student organization advisor?Let us know here!

 Please contact the Director of Student Organizations and Leadership, Kristi Beltran at email@example.com with any questions.

 An advisor’s responsibilities can include, but are not limited to the following:

-- Meeting with organization officers or membership to discuss the progress and direction of the group.
+Meet with student organization leadership, at least once per semester, to discuss the goals, progress, and direction of the group.

-- Being available to the officers and members.
+Be accessible and available to the student organization leadership and members.

-- Be available for questions and consultation with the student organization and the Student Activities office.
+Be available for questions and consultation with the Student Organizations and Leadership office.